HTTP-RPC/Kilo/README.md

 return pipe;
 ```

-This approach is slightly more verbose than the first version.
+This implementation is slightly more verbose than the first one.
 However, because no intermediate buffering is required, results are available to the caller sooner, and CPU and memory load is reduced.

 For more information, see the [employee service](https://github.com/HTTP-RPC/Kilo/blob/master/kilo-test/src/main/java/org/httprpc/kilo/test/EmployeeService.java) example.